liferay-upgrades/upgrade-analyzer/README.md

 Each line into a level represents a project and follows this structure:
 `${project-name} ${number-of-consumers} (${list-of-dependencies})`

-Note: The developers must work on the lowest level first following the projects from the top.
+Note: the developers must work on the lowest level first following the projects from the top.

 1 - To build the project from source, run: